xuancong84/dedicate-gpu-for-cuda/README.md

 How to configure Intel graphics card for desktop display and NVIDIA GPU for CUDA?

 Solution:
-1. To start the desktop environment using Intel graphics card, you first need to run `sudo prime-select nvidia`
+1. To start the desktop environment using Intel graphics card, you first need to run `sudo prime-select intel` and reboot (or logout and login again)
-2. Then run the script, start-nvidia.sh .
+2. Every time after reboot, run the script, start-nvidia.sh , then you will be able to run CUDA programs.
 You can put it in your $HOME/bin folder.

 Since NVIDIA updates their driver frequently, the location and filename of the kernel driver can change from /lib/modules/4.15.0-43-generic/updates/dkms/nvidia.ko at any time.
 Moreover, its dependency driver ipmi_msghandler might also change.
 You might need to modify the script accordingly.